chhe/livecli/CONTRIBUTING.md

 Plugin submissions and requests are a great way to improve Livecli.
 Requests should be as detailed as possible and dedicated to only a single streaming service.

-Please be aware that plugins for streaming services that are using DRM protections or there main focus is to provide copyrighted content **will not be implemented**.
+Please be aware that plugins for streaming services that are using DRM protections or websites from not official or not authored third party **will not be implemented**.

 ## Pull requests